Tutorials

 Now put your AES back together and try it out.
 Make sure you only touch the switch when the power is off.
 If you switch while the power is on the system will reboot.

-Click here to see the console at 12mhz.
+Click here (or Save As) to see the console at 12mhz.

-Click here to see the console at 15mhz.
+Click here (or Save As) to see the console at 15mhz.

 Both videos captured via Composite video output.
 In the videos you can see that the breakable items cause slowdown and flicker at stock speed.
 At the new 15mhz speed the breakable items do not flicker or cause any slowdown.